AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Warp Receiver - Brittle Hollow - White Hole Station.md

 - When teleporting through the [[White Hole Station]], it seems that the person who warped goes to the past by a measure of hundreths of a second.
 - This effect could be explained by [[Time Travel]].
-- This phenomenom might explain one of the inner mechanisms of the Time Loop that happens inside the game
+- This phenomenom might explain one of the inner mechanisms of the [[Time Loop]] that happens every 22 minutes.
-- Experiments and Research about this event will occur on the **Ember Twin**'s Equator
+- Experiments and Research about this event will occur on the [[Ember Twin]] laboratory that is located near its equatorial line.